talibBijnori/test/README.md

 1. create the database = kanyetest
     or change from the .env file

-2. dont run php artisan migrate command, just import the database into phpmyadmin
+2. dont run php artisan migrate command, just import the database into phpmyadmin as placed on the root directory.
  #          OR
  run php artisan migrate command and insert email = user@gmail.com